rveciana/rveciana.github.io/content/posts/svelte/2021-07-28-svelte-supabase-maps.md

 <img src="{{ site.baseurl }}/images/svelte/svelte-supabase/map.png"/>

 We'll show the user's point data on a map, a list and will let them add new points too.
+You can see the [working example here][workingExample].

 ## Installation